the-t-in-rtf/ul-import/README.md

 needs.
 To import "core" data from the SAI:

 1. In production: `npm run sai-import`
-2. In a development environment: `node src/js/sai/index.js --optionsFile %ul-imports/configs/sai-dev.json`
+2. In a development environment: `npm run sai-import -- --optionsFile %ul-imports/configs/sai-dev.json`

 To import "image" data from the SAI:

 1. In production: `npm run sai-image-import`
-2. In a development environment: `node src/js/images/sai-image-sync.js --optionsFile %ul-imports/configs/sai-image-sync-dev.json`
+2. In a development environment: `npm run sai-image-import -- --optionsFile %ul-imports/configs/sai-image-sync-dev.json`

 ### "Unifier"